Video Analytics with Zero-streaming Cameras

-\paragraph{\sys{} tolerates longer landmark intervals.} As shown in Figure~\ref{fig:local-oracle}(b), as the interval grows, \sys{}'s \textit{Retrieval} and \textit{Tagging} performance slowly degrade.
-Even with an infinite interval, i.e., ``w/o LM'' in Figure~\ref{fig:local-oracle}(a), \sys{} sees slowdown by no more than 3$\times$.
+\paragraph{\sys{} tolerates longer landmark intervals.} As shown in Figure~\ref{fig:local-oracle}(b), \sys{}'s \textit{Retrieval} and \textit{Tagging} performance slowly degrade with longer intervals.
+Even with an infinite interval, i.e., ``w/o LM'' in Figure~\ref{fig:local-oracle}(a), the slowdown is no more than 3$\times$.
 On \textit{Counting}, the performance degradation is more pronounced: 5$\times$ longer intervals for around 15$\times$ slow down.
 Yet, such degradation is still much smaller than one from inaccurate landmarks (two orders of magnitude).

-Why longer landmark intervals hurt much less?
-Their major impact is that \sys{} has to upload additional frames in full resolution ($\sim$10$\times$ larger than LMs) when a query starts, e.g., for bootstrapping operators; such a one-time cost is amortized over one query which may last tens of minutes.
+The reason is that, with longer LM intervals \sys{} has to upload additional frames in full resolution ($\sim$10$\times$ larger than LMs) when a query starts for bootstrapping operators; such a one-time cost, however, is amortized over the full query.

-\paragraph{Create the most accurate landmarks possible} For a given camera, should \sys{} build denser yet less accurate landmarks or sparser yet more accurate ones?
-The results in Figure~\ref{fig:local-oracle}(c) suggest the latter is always preferred.
-This is because of \sys{}'s high sensitivity to landmark accuracy and low sensitivity to long landmark intervals, as described above.
+\paragraph{Create the most accurate landmarks possible} Should a camera build denser yet less accurate landmarks or sparser yet more accurate ones?
+Figure~\ref{fig:local-oracle}(c) suggests the latter is always preferred, because of \sys{}'s high sensitivity to landmark accuracy and low sensitivity to long landmark intervals.

-\paragraph{\sys{}'s applicability to wimpy/brawny cameras} \sys{} is friendly to wimpy cameras that can only generate sparse landmarks due to tight hardware/energy constraints.
-Extremely wimpy cameras may have DRAM smaller than a high-accuracy NN (e.g., $\sim$1 GB for YOLOv3); fortunately, recent orthogonal efforts reduce NN sizes~\cite{split-NN}.
+\paragraph{\sys{} on wimpy/brawny cameras} \sys{} suits wimpy cameras that can only generate sparse landmarks.
+Some cameras may have DRAM smaller than a high-accuracy NN (e.g., $\sim$1 GB for YOLOv3); fortunately, recent orthogonal efforts reduce NN sizes~\cite{split-NN}.
 Wimpier cameras will further disadvantage the alternatives, e.g., \focus{} will produce even less accurate indexes.
-On higher-end cameras (a few hundred dollars per unit~\cite{coral-camera}) that \sys{} is \textit{not} designed for, \sys{} still shows benefits, albeit not as pronounced.
+On higher-end cameras (a few hundred dollars each~\cite{coral-camera}) that \sys{} is \textit{not} designed for, \sys{} still shows benefits, albeit not as pronounced.
 High-end cameras can afford more computation at capture time. i) They may run \focus{} with improved index accuracy.
-In Figure~\ref{fig:local-oracle}(a), running YOLOv2 on all ingested frames (\focus{}+Yv2), \sys{}'s performance gain is 1.9$\times$ (left) or even 0.6$\times$ (right). ii) These cameras may generate denser landmarks and upload all other frames upon the query.
-Shown in Figure~\ref{fig:local-oracle}(b), when a camera generates one landmark every 5 frames, \sys{}'s advantage is 1.5$\times$.
+In Figure~\ref{fig:local-oracle}(a), running YOLOv2 on all captured frames (\focus{}+Yv2), \sys{}'s performance gain is 1.9$\times$ (left) or even 0.6$\times$ (right). ii) These cameras may generate denser landmarks and rely on the cloud for the remaining frames.
+Figure~\ref{fig:local-oracle}(b) shows, with one landmark every 5 seconds, \sys{}'s advantage is 1.5$\times$.